 Founded in 2014, there are currently around 1,200 students at Cranleigh, but the spread out feel of the campus and spacious buildings do not suggest large student numbers.
 Class sizes are small, with a maximum of 18 per class (throughout all phases of the school) according to information provided to WhichSchoolAdvisor.com.
 The single largest demographic within Cranleigh Abu Dhabi's student body is British (27%), followed by Emiratis (18%) and then Americans (13%).

 Students are supported by some 134 teachers and a further 41 teaching assistants.
 The teacher:student ratio of 1:9 is very much on the low side and ensures that students receive individual focus and adapted teaching as required.
 The majority of staff at Cranleigh have extensive independent school experience, whether they have come from public schools in the UK or British International schools elsewhere.
 They appear to be satisfied with their employment - a staff turnover of 10% is well below the UAE average which is more than double.

-The school follows an England and Wales based curriculum initially, with EYFS and IGCSEs.
-Note, Cranleigh Abu Dhabi offers IGCSE not GCSEs with the exceptions of Arabic Second Language, Art and Dance due to the unavailability of suitable IGCSE courses.
+The school follows an England and Wales based curriculum initially, with EYFS and in Key Stage 4 (years 10-11) with IGCSEs.
+Note, Cranleigh Abu Dhabi offers IGCSE not GCSEs with the exceptions of Arabic Second Language, Fine Art and Dance due to the unavailability of suitable IGCSE courses.
 The difference between the international and UK based qualification has widened with recent reforms.
 Visit our curriculum page here for more information.